 This phase-changing properly allows you to handle and process the materials as a solid at room temperature and maintain the wetting and comfortability properties of fluids at elevated operating temperatures.

-These are relative to grease-state products, but PCMs offer a few more appealing benefits.
-They are not as messy during a manual assembly process, they do not typically suffer from dry-out issues, and can be pre-applied for assembly in the future.
+PCMs offer attractive benefits compared to grease-state products.
+They are neater during a manual assembly process, don’t typically suffer from dry-out issues, and can be pre-applied for assembly in the future.

-All this is possible while providing thermal performance that is similar to the grease-state products mentioned above.
-While this is true, PCMs have a lower tolerance for misapplication, and they cost more.
+All this is possible while providing thermal performance similar to grease-state products.
+Yet, PCMs have a lower tolerance for misapplication, and they cost more.

-PCMs can be found in several forms.
-These include bulk rolls or sheets, shapes that are pre-cut from the same form to fit certain device packages, dispensable fluids, and deodorant-like sticks to provide a rub-on application.
-The dispensable fluids are designed to harden or dry to a solid phase-changing state after the initial application.
+PCMs can be found in several forms, including bulk rolls, sheets, pre-cut shapes to fit device packages, dispensable fluids, and deodorant-like sticks to provide a rub-on application.
+After the initial application, the dispensable liquids are designed to harden or dry to a solid phase-changing state.

-The shape- and sheet-type products will combine the chosen PCM with other materials to offer desirable properties, including improved structural integrity for easy handling or even a reliable electrical insulation characteristic.
-These products are classified as “thermal pads” or something like that.
+The shape- and sheet-type products will combine the chosen PCM with other materials to offer desirable properties, including improved structural integrity for easy handling or a reliable electrical insulation characteristic.
+These products are often classified as “thermal pads.”

-Thermal adhesives are actually a specialized type of glue that is designed to handle heat transfer while holding items together.
-You can purchase these as pressure sensitive tapes or sheets and as curing fluids.
+Thermal adhesives are a specialized glue designed to handle heat transfer while holding items together.
+You can purchase these as pressure-sensitive tapes or sheets and as curing fluids.

-A thermal potting compound is mainly designed to provide protective encapsulation.
-This occurs while allowing heat transfer from the innards of a system to the outer shell.
-They can be purchased in fluid form.
+A thermal potting compound is mainly designed to provide protective encapsulation, which occurs while allowing heat transfer from the innards of a system to the outer shell.

-Products that are sold as fluids can have several adhesive and mechanical properties once they are cured.
-Some will barely stick to a surface when they are applied and can be peeled away easily.
+Thermal potting compounds can be sold as fluid and have several adhesive and mechanical properties once cured.
+Some will barely stick to a surface when applied and can be peeled away easily.
 Others provide moderate adhesion, and some will even offer permanent adhesion.

 A newer type of thermal material is based on a type of carbon called pyrolytic graphite.
-These have the unusual property of being anisotropic.
-The properties of the substance vary based on the direction through the material when they are measured.
+These have the unusual property of being anisotropic, meaning the properties and direction of the substance vary when measured.

-Through the thickness of these sheets, it is possible to conduct heat just as well as any of the other TIMs listed.
-The base material is very flexible and provides a moderate level of electrical conductivity.
+Through the thickness of these sheets, it is possible to conduct heat just as well as any other TIMs listed.
+The base material is very flexible and provides moderate electrical conductivity.